rodrez/ML/README.md

 # ML
-This repository will my Machine Learning practice programs as I learn more about ML and Data Science
+This repository will conatin my Machine Learning practice notebooks as I learn more about ML and Data Science.

+Panas Overview has been completed
+Currently Learning NumPY.